matthiasschaub/decipher/README.md

 # Decipher Hoon Runes

-A tool to convert Markdown documentation files of Hoon Runes found at the [developers.urbit.org](https://developers.urbit.org) site to Vim help files.
+A tool to convert Markdown documentation files of Hoon Runes and Standard Library found at the [developers.urbit.org](https://developers.urbit.org) site to Vim help files.

-For the result see [hoon-runes.vim](https://git.sr.ht/~talfus-laddus/hoon-runes.vim).
+For the result see [hoon-runes.vim](https://git.sr.ht/~talfus-laddus/hoon-runes.vim) and [hoon-stdlib.vim](https://git.sr.ht/~talfus-laddus/hoon-stdlib.vim).

 Reach out to `~talfus-laddus` on Urbit for anything related to this tool.